alif2884/Telegram-Store-Bot-using-Mealy-Machine/README.md

-# 🛒 Telegram Shop Bot using Mealy Machine (High School Project)
+# 🛒 Telegram Shop Bot using Mealy Machine

 This project is a high school-level design for a Telegram-based shop bot using the concept of **Mealy Machines** from automata theory.